 Lip-sync quality: Excellent

-Best for: Media companies, streaming platforms, documentary production
+Best for: Entertainment, streaming platforms, game cinematics

 Supported languages: 30+